UCLALibrary/ideptoolkit/terms.md

 The name and place of the publisher for published resources.
 Can also include volume and issue for periodicals.

 #### A. Publisher
 If the item is published, add the publisher name here.
 The publisher name should be taken from the resource if available.
-If no publisher is provided,V but the publisher is known, use a standard naming authority file, such as:
+If no publisher is provided, but the publisher is known, use a standard naming authority file, such as:
 * Library of Congress Subject Headings: [http://id.loc.gov/authorities/names.html](http://id.loc.gov/authorities/names.html)
 * VIAF: [https://viaf.org](https://viaf.org)